 The Physiological Society awards a number of Prize Lectures each year.
 The Prize Lectureships have been instituted at various times in The Society’s history, and many owe their existence to the generosity of donors.
 Some awards are accompanied by an honorarium that is funded by The Society’s private funds and many, subject to the agreement of the Editorial Boards, are published in either The Journal of Physiology or Experimental Physiology.
-These Prize Lectures play an important role in The Society's commitment to advancing and promoting the physiological sciences.
+These Prize Lectures play an important role in The Society's commitment to advancing and promoting the physiological sciences and recognising outstanding achievements in the discipline.

-Initiated in 2005 to be delivered at The Society's Main Meeting, this lecture is designed to illustrate the importance of physiology and further its understanding by the general public and in schools.
+Initiated in 2005 and held at The Society's Main Meeting, this lecture is designed to illustrate the importance of physiology and further its understanding by the general public and in schools.

 The premier award of The Society was instituted in 1968.
 Subject to the agreement of the Editorial Board it is published in The Journal of Physiology.
 There is a £500 prize.

 Established in 1960 as a joint memorial to Bayliss and Starling.
-This triennial lecture, subject to the agreement of the Editorial Board, is published in The Journal of Physiology.
+This was a triennial lecture (to 2015), subject to the agreement of the Editorial Board, is published in The Journal of Physiology.
 There is a £500 prize.
+From 2015, From 2015, following a generous donation from The Bayliss and Starling Society, this lecture is now awarded annually and will be given alternately by an established physiologist and an early-career physiologist.

 Established in 1975 in memory of Professor Sir (George) Lindor Brown (1903–1971), this is an annual series of peripatetic lectures aimed at a younger audience in order to stimulate an interest in physiology.
 Subject to the agreement of the Editorial Board, this lecture is published in Experimental Physiology.
 There is a £1,000 prize.